ironbar/understanding_intelligence/docs/projects/connect-4.md

 ## Game dynamics

 My intuition was correct, the center column is filled to the top at first.
 The predictions of the different generations of agents do not seem to be stable.

+## Thoughts about multiplayer games

+Model free methods tipically learn a value function.
+In a multiplayer game the skill of the opponent will influence that value function.
+If we play against different opponents during training we will be adding noise to the value function and thus making the learning more difficult.

+Always playing against the same player will result in a more stable training.
+But there is the risk of overfitting to that player by exploiting the weak points of the player.

+A policy could learn to play very well, but planning is more general because it will work well when finding new situations that were not found during training.